-Less then a year after its launch, Philly-founded but distributed optimization startup Nextmv has raised its first significant round of fundraising: a $2.7 million seed round.
+Less than a year after its launch, Philly-founded distributed optimization startup Nextmv has raised its first significant round of fundraising: a $2.7 million seed round.

 The cofounders — CEO Carolyn Mooney and CTO Ryan O’Neil — are alumni of startups Zoomer and Grubhub, where they built the algorithms to consolidate and automate deliveries and managed large distributed teams.